chairemobilite/transition-docs/tutorial/README.md

 2. Save data to cache for the routing engine: Transition uses [trRouting](https://github.com/chairemobilite/trRouting) as the routing engine. `trRouting` reads its data from a cache that needs to be manually updated when there are changes to the transit data in Transition.

 3. Start the routing engine: By default, when the instance starts, the routing engine is not running.
 It needs to be manually started.
+Depending on the size of network, number of lines, paths, schedules, etc. the startup time may take from a few seconds to a few minutes.

 Usually, the icons will be yellow when there are unprocessed data and will turn white once the action has been executed.
 The following screenshot shows the buttons for each step. *These manual steps are error prone and we are working to make them automatic.*